microsoft/Table2Charts/Data/README.md

 The ratings for a chart from all three raters are stored in a list.

-[`Data/HumanEvaluation/humanEvaluation.py`](HumanEvaluation/humanEvaluation.py) gives the distribution of the ratings of the three systems, conducts Wilcoxon signed-rank test and computes Cliff's delta effect size for comparison between Table2Charts and the two other systems.
+[`Results/HumanEvaluation/humanEvaluation.py`](Results/HumanEvaluation/humanEvaluation.py) gives the distribution of the ratings of the three systems, conducts Wilcoxon signed-rank test and computes Cliff's delta effect size for comparison between Table2Charts and the two other systems.

+The tables and human evaluation labels are published under the [CDLA license](CDLA-Permissive-2.0.md).